Georgegriff/griffadev/src/posts/navigator-share/native-sharing-with-navigator-share-api.md

 ---
 title: "Using the Web Share API and meta tags, for simple native sharing"
-description: Adding share links for all the various places users can share content from Twitter, to LinkedIn or Reddit and many more, can be a real pain.
+description: Adding share links for all the various places users can share content from X, to LinkedIn or Reddit and many more, can be a real pain.
 The Web Share API is growing in support, making sharing content on the web easier than ever.
 For browsers that don't support the API you can fall back to self generated share targets.
 date: "2020-10-10"
 hero:
   image: "/images/nav-share.png"